A multi-sensory experience in the "Van Gogh universe"

 Photo: Grande Experiences

-Smell: Visitors to Van Gogh Alive can actually smell the scents.
-The scents of cypress, cedar, nutmeg combined with lemon and vetiver grass recreate the space of the fruit garden and the vast fields where Van Gogh held his brush and left behind priceless paintings.
-The scents and colors are full of flavors and smells, like the ups and downs of Vincent Van Gogh's life.
+Smell: Visitors to Van Gogh Alive can truly smell the scents.
+The aromas of cypress, cedar, nutmeg, combined with lemon and vetiver, recreate the atmosphere of the orchards and sprawling fields where Van Gogh took up his brush and left behind priceless paintings.
+These scents and aromas are as varied and complex as the tumultuous and challenging life of Vincent Van Gogh.

 Ảnh: Morgan Sette